fsautoproc

 Checks if the provided file path matches any of the file patterns in the command set.

-static int lcmdinvoke (const char *cmd, const struct inode_s *node, const struct fdset_s *fds, const int flags, uint64_t *msspent)
+static int lcmdinvoke (const char *cmd, const char *fp, struct fdset_s fds, const int flags, _Atomic uint64_t *msspent)

 Invokes a string cmd as a system command using system(3) in a forked/child process.
 The file path of node is set as an environment variable for use in the command.
 File descriptor set fds is used to optionally redirect stdout and stderr of the child command processes.

-int lcmdexec (struct lcmdset_s **cs, const struct inode_s *node, const struct fdset_s *fds, int flags)
+int lcmdexec (lcmdset_set *cs, const char *fp, const struct fdset_s fds, int flags)

 Sequentially iterates the command set and executes the configured system commands on the provided file node if the trigger flags and file patterns match.